 Testing the translated version extensively with the data collectors and supervisors (ideally during their training), asking them questions such as: What is the meaning of the question(s)?
 Which parts of the question(s) are not clear?
 Which questions might be misunderstood by the respondents?
 Do any of the questions make you feel uncomfortable?
 If you were asking a friend or family member this question, how would you ask it?
 Are there some local words/phrases that would describe the actual meaning of the question in a better way?

-Furthermore, ask a staff that was not involved in the translation and survey design to translate the translated text (at least verbally) back to its original language and check whether this translation is correct.
+Furthermore, ask a staff that was not involved in the translation and support design to translate the translated text (at least verbally) back to survey design to translate the translated text (at least verbally) back to its original language and check whether this translation is correct.
 Make corrections accordingly without changing the original meaning of the survey questions.